ralphoye/luta-cohort-3/README.md

 # luta-cohort-3
-LuTA Cohort 3.0. training on Introduction to Front End Development
+This repository is for LuTA Cohort 3.0. training on Front End Development (Introduction)